Ailing Chinese dissident Liu seriously ill, hospital says

-BEIJING The Chinese hospital treating sick dissident Liu Xiaobo offered a bleak prognosis on Monday, saying he is seriously ill with an increasingly swollen stomach, partial intestinal obstruction and falling blood pressure.
+SHENYANG, China The Chinese hospital treating sick dissident Liu Xiaobo offered a bleak prognosis on Monday, saying he is seriously ill with an increasingly swollen stomach, partial intestinal obstruction and falling blood pressure.

 Liu, 61, was jailed for 11 years in 2009 for "inciting subversion of state power" after he helped write a petition known as "Charter 08" calling for sweeping political reforms.

-He was recently moved from jail to a hospital in the northeastern city of Shenyang to be treated for late-stage liver cancer.
+He was recently moved from jail to a hospital in the city of Shenyang to be treated for late-stage liver cancer.

 The hospital said in a short statement Liu was also suffering from kidney problems, and that in his condition, it was not appropriate to treat him with radiotherapy.